 Rotator cuff injuries – a common injury that affects the shoulder joint and can cause pain and weakness.

-Tendonitis – a condition that causes inflammation in the tendons, which can affect the hands and upper limbs.
+Tendonitis – a condition that causes inflammation in the tendons affecting the hands and upper limbs.

-- Stroke – often a common symptom of post stroke event resulting in lost of control of hands and upper limbs
+- Stroke – often a common symptom of post-stroke events resulting in loss of control of hands and upper limbs